MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part3.md

 ## Prerequisites

 Before you start this topic, you must install the database as described earlier in this topic.
-You must then either create the order gallery and the summary form or open the **Northwind Orders (Canvas), Start Part 3** app, which already contains that gallery and that form.
+You must then either create the order gallery and the summary form or open the **Northwind Orders (Canvas) - Begin Part 3** app, which already contains that gallery and that form.

 ## Show order details